New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The New York Giants (0-3) bring a three-game losing streak into a matchup against the New Orleans Saints (2-1) on Sunday, October 3, 2021 at Caesars Superdome.
-New Orleans is an 8.5-point favorite in the contest.
-The total is 43.5 points for this matchup.
+Oddsmakers project the New York Giants (0-3) to see their three-game losing streak continue, as they are 7.5-point underdogs in a matchup against the New Orleans Saints (2-1) on Sunday, October 3, 2021 at Caesars Superdome.
+This matchup has an over/under of 41.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.